ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

   </div>

 ##  Setting up BigBlueButton Meeting
-BigBlueButton window opens up on your web browser.
+BigBlueButton window appears on your web browser.

 1. To select the audio settings, do any one of the following actions: